wangzlab/BDI-tool/README.md

 ## License

-[Commensals Modulate Host-Pathogen Interactions and Define Bronchiectasis Heterogeneity]
+[Need to add license information]

 ## Citation

 If you use this tool in your research, please cite:
-[Need to add citation information here]
+[Commensals Modulate Host-Pathogen Interactions and Define Bronchiectasis Heterogeneity]

 ## Contact